my bread recipe: the narrative

 Move the dough from the mixer bowl to the bread pan.
 Cover it with a tea towel that's been drenched in hot water and wrung out.
 Let it rise in a warm place for 40 minutes.
 What's a warm place?
 Read a later section in this document for that.

 Remove the tea towel and punch down the dough with your fist.
 Reshape the dough.
 I do this by gently lifting it from the pan, turning it upside down and around by 90 degrees in one motion, and stretching it out in the pan.
 You'll have to develop your own technique for this.
-That's why you're doing a test loaf first.
+That's yet another reason you're doing a test loaf first.

 Put the damp tea towel back on the pan.
 Let the loaf rise in a warm place for another 25 minutes.